Dogs are contracting cancer from a new(ish) medicine (introduced in 2013) given to control itching.

 Now let’s get to the meat and potatoes:

 Apoquel has been around a while.
-It was out in late 2013 and was not tested in many animals at all.
+It was out in late 2013 and was not tested in many animals at all (less than a thousand).
 It has a fearsome list of direct effects…..and to create THAT much cancer and pneumonia in such a tiny study group of no more than 500 dogs, total. :u(

 Better than twelve percent of all dogs given Apoquel developed: pneumonia, bullous foot and node infections, or any one of a dozen cancers directly related to Apoquel.

 It isn’t used in people, and even has hazard instructions if you simply get it on your skin.
 (Open / broken capsule)